 If you want to successfully sell your house quickly and ensure you get a decent price then finding a company which is honest and fair to both parties involved should be central to your search.
-There are both good companies and bad companies out there so we have formalised four important questions for you to ask so that so you make your choice as someone who is both well informed and with confidence.
+There are both good companies (like Ready Steady Sell) and bad companies (not naming names) out there so we have formalised four important questions for you to ask so that so you make your choice as someone who is both well informed and with confidence.

 Question 1 – Are they buying in cash?